Skip to main content

 ENDJOB

-Report steps back to OpCon
+4. Report steps to OpCon

 $SMA_BINDIR/sma_job_step 3 STEP030

-For example, with the following JCL file:
+Given the following JCL file:

 BEGINJOB mode='MVS'